Divisekara/competitive-programming/README.md

 # competitive-programming

 competitive programming

 What I am doing here is practicing for competitive programming.

- In this repositary I include
+In this repositary I include hackerank algorithms. hackerrank data structures and codeforces problem solutions mainly written in python.